Daniel-Krzyczkowski/AzureDeveloperTemplates/docs/source/docs/index.md

 [Azure SDK Latest Releases](https://azure.github.io/azure-sdk/releases/latest/dotnet.html)

-In the samples section you will find the links to the source code together with
+In the samples section you will find the links to the source code together with implementation explanation.

 ![AzureDeveloperTemplates.png](assets/images/AzureDeveloperTemplates.png)